Cornell-MAE-UG/fa25-portfolio-Dain-Lee05/_projects/2022-trig-analysis.md

 <br>
 Performance Requirements
-<br>To design any closed loop system for the heart and cardiovascular system, we need defined performance requirements that show what an ideal and healthy operation looks like.
+<br><br>To design any closed loop system for the heart and cardiovascular system, we need defined performance requirements that show what an ideal and healthy operation looks like.
 These requirements act as constraints and describe allowable steady state values, acceptable behavior, and error tolerances for a model.
 It allows us to know what the output should be so that we can adjust a controller, like an ICD or pacemaker, to drive and stabilize the system to our desired goals.

 The main performance requirement that our model utilizes is heart rate.
 For a healthy adult's heart rate at rest, the value ranges between 60 to 100 beats per minute [12].
 This defines the steady state value for the heart rate ODE so when the system is disturbed then the controller should drive the heart rate back to its ideal range.
 Since this requirement is the primary output in our model it is clear to see when an acceptable or unacceptable output occurs.
 Any significant deviations from the ideal heart rate may indicate problems such as tachycardia or other arrhythmias.